lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER.md

 VIPER is easy to implement if you keep it simple.

-The benefit of VIPER is the organizational lever it provides for the project.
+The benefit of VIPER is the organizational lever it provides for a project.
 Everything has a place.
 Each team member knows the rules and purposes of the classes in the VIPER stack.
 This makes everyone happy!

 I think that VIPER is the perfect architecture for large codebases with frequently changing requirements.
 It is an effective antidote to the Massive ViewController problem.